FTLam11/fronk-tolks/README.md

 > Did we build the system right?

-> When shit goes down, we have proof of documentation
+> When shit goes down, we have evidence.zip

 5. Serve as a safety net to guard against breaking changes

 > Made a change, broke a test?
-Double check and fix.
+Double check and fix that mess!

 6. Automate complicated and long manual tests that validate application works as intended for users